Breadcrumbs

 Excellence in Community-Based Teaching and Education Awards

 Nominations are now closed.
-This award will open for nominations again in October 2025.
+Nominations will next open in mid-September 2026.

 To acknowledge the significant contribution of an increasing number of community-based teachers to the learning of students and trainees (MD, PGME and Rehabilitation Sciences) at the University of Toronto, the Temerty Faculty of Medicine offers five awards to recognize excellence in community-based teaching across health professions education.